rafalcode/bioinfgloss/README.md

 * Tajima's D
 A statistic giving information on the amount of variation in DNA from individuals (usually of a population).
 In an alignment of DNA from several individuals, the actual pairwise differences in nucleotides at each position is calculated, this is theta.
 Then pi, the number of expected differences is calculated from the number of segregating, or variant, sites, and this is subtracted from theta.
 If the answer is negative, it means we have below average variation, given the number of segregating sites.
 If this this happens to be substantially negative, it may suggest a selective sweep and give us information about the history of the population.
 It's worthwhile that variation can occur along two parameters here: via the number of segregating sites, and the amount of variation within those sites.
 As is common in statistical measures, Tajima's D lump both of these together.

+Transcript:
+This word can be used quite loosely, but it's really an expressed sequence, something obtained via -hopefully- some sort of assembly of RNAseq reads.